Division of Water: Associations

 In Kentucky, refer to plumbing regulations in 815 KAR 20:120, Section 2 (7)(a) for specific uses of air gaps.

-What is a Reduced Pressure Principle Assembly (RP or RPBA)?
+What is a Reduced Pressure Principal Assembly (RP or RPBA)?

 An RP is a mechanical backflow preventer that consists of two independently acting, spring-loaded check valves with a hydraulically operating, mechanically independent, spring-loaded pressure differential relief valve between the check valves and below the first check valve.
 It includes shutoff valves at each end of the assembly and is equipped with test cocks.
 An RP is effective against backpressure backflow and back-siphon age and may be used to isolate health or non-health hazards.